 Walk into any gym across the planet and you are likely to see hard working, muscle straining gym rats lifting various apparatus in front of a mirror and flexing their muscles…Sometimes it makes the “regular” people uncomfortable.
 They think it is simply vanity.
 They do not understand its purpose and how posing can be an essential ingredient to building a muscular physique.

-The late 1960’s heralded competitors such as Serge “The Myth” Oliva, Frank Zane and Arnold Schwarzenegger who took posing to a higher standard than their forebears.
+The late 1960’s heralded competitors such as Serge “The Myth” Oliva & Frank Zane who took posing to a higher standard than their forebears.

 One method of improving your ability to build more dense muscle and create more forceful muscle contractions is to master the “mind-muscle connection”.
 Only then will you be able to fine tune your nerves and feed your muscle with the correct stimulus for maximal gains.
 This article will teach you a method to build this all-important technique!